 Belgrad Ormani translates to “Belgrade forest”.
 This is a beautiful place to get back to nature without venturing too far from Istanbul.

-Spanning over 5000 acres, the secluded forest features dozens of trails that lead travellers through scenic woodlands, past streams, dams, and the crumbling remnants of historic sites and dams from the Ottoman empire.
+This secluded forest spans over 5000 acres and features dozens of wonderul hiking trails.
+They lead travellers through scenic woodlands, past streams, dams, and the crumbling remnants of historic sites and ruins from the Ottoman empire.

 Getting to Belgrad Ormani